Euphorbia leucocephala

 Euphorbia leucocephala, with many common names including little Christmas flower, white lace euphorbia, snow bush, snow flake, snows of Kilimanjaro and white Christmas bush is a species of plant in the family Euphorbiaceae.
-It is endemic to Mexico and Mesoamerica.
+It is endemic to Mexico and Mesoamerica, and a relative of the poinsettia.
 Its clear sap is an irritant that can cause blisters and skin rashes.
 Ingesting it can cause vomiting and diarrhea.